nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `add reminder n/NAME T/TIME D/DATE p/PRIORITY d/DESCRIPTION `

 * `PRIORITY` is case-insensitive and can only be either `HIGH`, `MEDIUM` or `LOW`.
-* `DATE` and `TIME` inputted must be after the current date and time as shown in your local PC.
+* `DATE` should be given in the format yyyy-MM-dd, e.g. 2022-10-24.
+* `TIME` should be given in the format HH:mm, e.g., 18:00.
+* You can add reminders from the past to keep track of all your tasks and progress throughout the semester.
 * You cannot add 2 reminders of the same name, date, time and description as they are considered duplicate.
-* Whenever a reminded is added, it will be automatically sorted by priority, just like when `sort reminder by/priority` is used so that the tasks deemed most important are shown at the top of the list.
+* Whenever a reminded is added, it will be **automatically sorted by priority**, just like when `sort reminder by/priority` is used so that the tasks deemed most important are shown at the top of the list.

 Examples:
-* `add reminder n/Mark Midterms D/2023-01-01 T/15:00 d/300 papers to mark p/HIGH`
+* `add reminder n/Mark Midterms D/2023-01-01 T/15:00 d/30 papers to mark p/HIGH`
-* `add reminder n/update grades T/16:00 D/2023-01-01 d/20 students to update p/MEDIUM`
+* `add reminder n/Update Grades T/16:00 D/2023-01-01 d/20 students to update p/MEDIUM`

 <a name="edit-reminder"></a>
 #### 4.4.2 Editing a reminder: `edit reminder`